jzaleta/splatter-paint/README.md

 # How to use it 💻

 Splatter Paint is very easy to use, just open the canvas and start drawing!
-> This how the canvas looks before drawing anything.
+> This is how the canvas looks before drawing anything.

 # License 🍱